betrybe/manual-arquiteto-moderno/translation_en/chapter_08_EN.md

 # Cloud

-Once we talked about DDD, microservices, good practices, code design, and software architecture, we have the basis to continue and address one of the most discussed topics in the technology scenario: cloud computing.
+Once we talked about DDD, microservices, good coding practices, and software architecture, we have the basis to continue and address one of the most discussed topics in the technology scenario: cloud computing.

 We will discuss what to consider when transposing application architecture to a cloud environment, popular perspectives regarding cloud-native applications and why this concept is linked to tools like Kubernetes.
 Patterns and functionalities expected in an application will also be described so that they are first-class citizens in a cloud environment.